-If you ask yourself why men have a much bigger praying hall the answer is, that women are allowed to pray at home (because of their children), men aren’t !
+If you ask yourself why men have a much bigger praying hall the answer is, that women are allowed to pray at home (because of their children), men aren’t!
 The chandelier, one of the biggest in the world, measures 8 x 14 meters and has 1122 lamps.
-The shine and sparkle is guaranteed through the incredible crystals works by Swarovski – Austria … and the chandelier weighs eight tons !
-And no…. this is not the end of superlatives so let’s continue with the prayer mat, a Iranian masterpiece, which has been woven in single pieces and then darn in to one huge wonderful carpet by the size of 70.50 x 60.90 meters !
-This praying mat adorns the praying hall of men, it is almost square and offers place for 6500 believers !
+The shine and sparkle are guaranteed through the incredible crystals work by Swarovski – Austria … and the chandelier weighs eight tons!
+And no…. this is not the end of superlatives so let’s continue with the prayer mat, an Iranian masterpiece, which has been woven in single pieces and then darns into one huge wonderful carpet by the size of 70.50 x 60.90 meters!
+This praying mat adorns the praying hall of men, it is almost square and offers a place for 6500 believers!

-For a better understanding I would like to mention why Oman is such a great place for off-road driving and outdoor adventures.
-The Sultanate of Oman has a spectacular mountain range, palm oases, the ocean and of course a huge playground… the deserts !
-So for those of you who love to drive by yourself and off-road you are in heaven, besides that the average price of gasoline is 0.35 cent ($ 0.40) per litre (April 2017).
-A real dream destination in the Orient: the Sultanate of Oman !
+For a better understanding, I would like to mention why Oman is such a great place for off-road driving and outdoor adventures.
+The Sultanate of Oman has a spectacular mountain range, palm oases, the ocean and of course a huge playground… the deserts!
+So for those of you who love to drive by yourself and off-road you are in heaven, besides that the average price of gasoline is 0.35 cent ($ 0.40) per liter (April 2017).
+A real dream destination in the Orient: the Sultanate of Oman!

 Our first off-road tour took us in the area of Wadi Al Arbiyyin, a rugged region abounding in water.
-At this point I like to mention that the varied spelling in Oman can be (will be) often confusing in terms of finding your chosen place.
-Even in the internet you will find a huge gape when it comes to spelling localities.
+At this point, I like to mention that the varied spelling in Oman can be (will be) often confusing in terms of finding your chosen place.
+Even on the internet, you will find a huge gape when it comes to spelling localities.
 The Wadi Al Arbaeen (وادي الـعـربـيـيـن) or Wadi Al Arabiyeen or Wadi Al Arabieen is a breathtaking landscape where you drive (or find) your way through rough terrain traversed by freshwater pools.
-A recommendation which is actually a necessity is the Oman-off-Road-Explorer book which Christiane organised beforehand.
+A recommendation which is actually a necessity is the Oman-off-Road-Explorer book which Christiane organized beforehand.
 The topic and substance of the book is focused on detailed mapping, GPS data and 38 excellent described off-road tours.
-If you travel with a partner there is only one challenge… how to hold on to it because you just don’t won’t to lay it aside !
+If you travel with a partner there is only one challenge… how to hold on to it because you just don’t want to lay it aside!

 Indescribable, immeasurable and unforgotten…

-With a huge sandy dust cloud (seen through our back mirrors) and the food on the gas pedal we finally left the Sugar Dunes and our Toyota was rolling again, this time towards Ras Markaz (which is between Ad Duqm and Ras Madrakah) the most southern point of our Oman trip.
-In generell the roads of Oman are in a superb condition, little traffic, top pavement and with a gasoline price of 0.35 cent ($ 0.40) a litre (April 20017) driving makes real fun !
+With a huge sandy dust cloud (seen through our back mirrors) and the food on the gas pedal, we finally left the Sugar Dunes and our Toyota was rolling again, this time towards Ras Markaz (which is between Ad Duqm and Ras Madrakah) the most southern point of our Oman trip.
+In general, the roads of Oman are in a superb condition, little traffic, top pavement and with a gasoline price of 0.35 cent ($ 0.40) a liter (April 20017) driving makes really fun!

-Huge areas and parts of the coast between Duqm, Ras Markaz and Ras Madrakah are highly polluted (mainly plastic).
-The whole industrial region(s) have litte environmental regulations and even less monitoring.
-Unobserved from the world and having a ‘carte blanche’ the oil and fishing industry are the main cause of the pollution !
+Huge areas and parts of the coast between Duqm, Ras Markaz, and Ras Madrakah are highly polluted (mainly plastic).
+The whole industrial region(s) have little environmental regulations and even less monitoring.
+Unobserved from the world and having a ‘carte blanche’ the oil and fishing industry is the main cause of the pollution!
 If you look back (not even 20 years) you only found long beautiful stretches of sandy beaches and few fishing boats and at that time the ocean still had an abundance of fish.
 But this scene changed dramatically and today it is littered by plastic and where you saw, once upon a time, the local fishing boats you encounter now big fishing cutters and lots of cooling units right on the beach.
-Those units are meant for temporarily storage before the huge amount of fish gets picked up by road trucks.
-It’s an oxymoron because fish get taken out of the ocean, stored in huge cooling units, then picked up by road trucks, driven hundreds of kilometre through desert terrain before it ends up on a market (in the same country !) or gets shipped overseas.
+Those units are meant for temporary storage before the huge amount of fish gets picked up by road trucks.
+It’s an oxymoron because fish get taken out of the ocean, stored in huge cooling units, then picked up by road trucks, driven hundreds of kilometer through desert terrain before it ends up on a market (in the same country !) or gets shipped overseas.

 The stock of fish additionally gets weakened through illegal fishing and it is totally clear that the overfishing is leading to an ecological fiasco.
-An economic disaster and one-way street !
-It is not difficult to imagine that each family here originated sailors and fisherman but that memories seem to be forgotten !
-The ‘future of fish’ never looked more sad then today and therefore this follow report is highly recommendable: World Ocean Review and Oman and the shark fishing industry
+An economic disaster and one-way street!
+It is not difficult to imagine that each family here originated sailors and fisherman but that memories seem to be forgotten!
+The ‘future of fish’ never looked sadder than today and therefore this following report is highly recommendable: World Ocean Review and Oman and the shark fishing industry

-Don’t worry, the women’s market is not a marriage market or even worse a slave market !
-It has nothing in common with that although the Oman abolished slavery as late as 1970, as the last country in the world !
+Don’t worry, the women’s market is not a marriage market or even worse a slave market!
+It has nothing in common with that although Oman abolished slavery as late as 1970, as the last country in the world!
 The women’s market always takes place on a Wednesday and was established in the 90s-era from women for women.

 The women’s market from Ibra is definitely unique for Oman and it extends on the municipal hospital from where it spreads out about half a kilometre.
 The Women’s Souq from Ibra is meant for women only but whilst our visit I saw that it was not seen so strictly.
 Anyway… I respected it and did not enter the women’s market (as you can see at the next pictures).

 The Sultanate of Oman – a fairyland like in a book: A Thousand and One Nights by Alfred E. Green.
-But this fairyland has as much question marks like the books title !
-Without a doubt it’s due to Sultan Qaboos for what he gained for his county in the past 40 years while he is leading it.
+But this fairyland has as much question marks like the title of the book!
+Without a doubt, it’s due to Sultan Qaboos for what he gained for his county in the past 40 years while he is leading it.